Brighton Sunday Market

 Terms & Conditions

-• All people attending Brighton Sunday Market are required adhere to any instructions or requests made by a COVID-19 Marshal or volunteer.
+- All people attending Brighton Sunday Market are required adhere to any instructions or requests made by market volunteers.

 General